williamntlam/DriveInsight/README.md

+# HackThe6ix 2024 - Winner For Best Use Of MongoDB

 # **DriveInsight**

 DriveInsight is a cutting-edge system designed to enhance road safety by utilizing **AI**, **Computer Vision**, and **gyroscope data**.
 It offers meaningful insights and feedback on driving behavior, promoting better driving habits and safer roads.